mdavis-xyz/mdavis.xyz/README.md

 ## Deployment and staging

 I wrote the tooling for this many years ago, as my first front-end project.
-I didn't know much, so it's not really optimal.
-The tooling is a bit messy, not what I'd do if I started from scatch today.
-So if you're a potential employer checking out my work, please check out a different repo.
+I deliberately wrote everything from scratch instead of using whichever framework is the flavour of the month, so that I could learn the fundementals.
+However I didn't know much about frontend work at the time, so it's not really optimal.
+The tooling is a bit messy (especially the spellchecker), not what I'd do if I started from scatch today.
+So if you're a potential employer checking out my work on GitHub, please look at a different repo.

 GitHub can't directly handle a dev and prod website stage.
 So I actually have two copies of the website.